About me

 As a hobby, I'm the author of

-bootBASIC interpreter in 512 bytes;
+bootBASIC interpreter in 512 bytes and

 I've developed the world's smallest chess programs in